What’s new for Data Privacy under Medical Device Regulation?

 These processing activities require the re-use of personal data previously collected for new purposes and, potentially by a data controller different from the first one (manufacturer of original device).
 Data re-used will not be considered as personal data if they are fully anonymized; meaning that it is not possible anymore to link the data to the individual, single out any individual nor infer new information out of the data.

 The MDR now includes increased scrutiny of clinical data in the postmarket setting.
 Depending on the risk class, a manufacturer must provide a summary of the postmarket data and an updated benefit-risk analysis coming from a partially updated clinical evaluation annually or biannually in a Periodic Safety Update Report (PSUR).
 For implantable devices, these PSURs shall undergo a mandatory assessment by the Notified Body that issued the EC-Certificate.
-This hightened scrutiny increases the obligations of the manufacturer to collect and process patients’ health data.
-Moreover, the MDR now specifically includes device registries as a source for real-world data in the postmarket setting.
-Per definition, a registry is a data collection that does not have a specific endpoint and includes all patients treated with a specific medical device or procedure.

 With the increasing demand for more long-term data from physicians and legislators in Europe, implant registries, like some national joint registries in Europe, started collecting patient-reported outcome measures (PROMs) besides the sole implant survival rates.
 Even when a medical device is covered in a register, there could still be unanswered questions that might require an additional PMCF study.

 For manufacturers, even if they had a transition period to adapt, there remain grey zones regarding how to practically implement post-market surveillance in a way that fully complies with GDPR, as this collection and use are also types of processing of personal data.
+Recent MDCG guidance (2022–2024) continues to stress the alignment between PMS/PMCF obligations and GDPR compliance.

 Do GDPR requirements apply to processing of personal data mandated by Medical Device Regulation?